ChewKeanHo/researches-filesystems-hierarchy/_Linux/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-UNIX operating systems generally go through 4 stages of functionalities
+Linux-based OS generally go through 4 stages of functionalities extensions:
-extensions:

 1. **Critical & Minimal** - focuses on booting up the OS upto the minimal operational level.
 This only uses tools from the Root (`/`) directory